Does China want Trump or Biden in the White House? It’s complicated.

 Notwithstanding a bruising trade war, China has conceded little on fundamental U.S. demands for greater intellectual property protections and a lesser state role in helping Chinese firms compete.

 On the security front, Beijing has asserted sweeping new powers for itself, pushing through the contentious Hong Kong national security law in the name of beating back U.S. intrusion.
-And Beijing has sought a greater international preeminence and diplomatic space, as Trump moved to withdraw from international bodies like the World Health Organization and injected distrust into U.S. relationships with allies from Asia to Europe.
+And Beijing has sought a greater international preeminence and diplomatic space, as Trump moved to withdraw from international bodies such as the World Health Organization and injected distrust into U.S. relationships with allies from Asia to Europe.

-“I had a Chinese scholar say to me: If we could convince all the countries in the world to come together and damage those pillars of U.S. strength, we could not be as successful as Donald Trump has been single-handedly,” said Paul Haenle, director of the Carnegie-Tsinghua Center in Beijing and former National Security Council China director for Presidents Obama and George W. Bush.
+“I had a Chinese scholar say to me: If we could convince all the countries in the world to come together and damage those pillars of U.S. strength, we could not be as successful as Donald Trump has been single-handedly,” said Paul Haenle, director of the Carnegie-Tsinghua Center in Beijing and former China director on the National Security Council under Presidents Barack Obama and George W. Bush.

-“Not all senior Chinese officials agree with this very zero-sum view, but they do recognize there are benefits with a Trump presidency.”
+“Not all senior Chinese officials agree with this very zero-sum view, but they do recognize there are benefits with a Trump presidency,” he said.

 The Chinese have identified that Trump personally does not care as much, or is not as knowledgeable, as other hawks in his administration about the key territorial issues that the Communist Party considers to be core national interests.
 That assessment was confirmed in a recent tell-all book by former national security adviser John Bolton, who described a scene in the White House in which Trump likened Taiwan’s strategic importance to the tip of a Sharpie pen.